Katykochte/CS_372_MovieProj2/README.md

 #### Add another folder inside /public called "uploads" this is where the thumbnails uploaded will go to

 ## Known Issues
 All functions pass line count check

-Like/Dislikes clicked on the favorites tab is not reactingly ideally.
-Will work on that.
-4/13/25
+No known issues but feel free to look for any in current implementation (4/13/25)